chadmee/ican-landing/README.md

 ## Contact

-For inquiries or additional information, please contact us at [krystof@bonghemia.cz](mailto:krystof@bonghemia.cz).
+For inquiries or additional information, please contact us [here](mailto:krystof@bonghemia.cz).

 ## Support

-If you encounter any issues or have questions, please check our [FAQ](docs/FAQ.md) or open a [new issue](https://github.com/chadmee/ican-landing/issues).
+If you encounter any issues or have questions, open a [new issue](https://github.com/chadmee/ican-landing/issues).

 Thank you for considering contributing to the ICanDrink.wtf landing page project.